-Humans, when given the opportunity to fall into natural sleep habits, actually follow what’s called polyphasic sleep (more than one phase) at night.
-Basically this means we sleep in two distinct shifts, separated by a time of quiet wakefulness called mid sleep.
+Humans, when given the opportunity to fall into natural sleep habits, gravitate toward the segmented sleep pattern.
+Basically this means we have a natural instinct to sleep in two distinct shifts, separated by a time of quiet wakefulness called mid sleep.

-Therefore a “normal” night of sleep would consist with falling asleep early and easily, sleeping 3-4 hours, waking up and being quietly awake for 1-2 hours, falling asleep again for 3-4 hours then rising in the morning feeling rested.
+Therefore a “normal” night of sleep would consist with falling asleep early and easily, sleeping 3-4 hours (first sleep), waking up and being quietly awake for 1-2 hours (mid sleep), falling asleep again for 3-4 hours (second sleep) then rising in the morning feeling rested.

 The entrance to and exit from sleep are similar to the current perspective on sleep but our actual natural sleep pattern is a bit different.
 It still consists of 7-8 hours of sleep but also includes 1-2 hours of rest in a quiet wakeful state.

-This is the natural and hardwired sleep pattern for humans.
-This means that if you wake up at one or two in the morning it isn’t abnormal and actually makes sense because it means you’ve completed phase one of sleep.
+This segmented rest period, according to a growing group of researchers, is the natural and hardwired sleep pattern for humans.
+So if you wake up at one or two in the morning it isn’t necessarily abnormal and actually makes sense because it means you’ve completed phase one of sleep.
 It shouldn’t be expected that you fall back asleep immediately because you will naturally have a time of quiet wakefulness that follows and will eventually transition into the second phase of sleep.

-Not only is this two phase sleep biologically natural but mid sleep has historically been a time for creativity, thoughtfulness, contemplation, light work, reading and other activities such as lovemaking and physical intimacy.
+Not only is this two shift sleep biologically natural but the mid sleep has historically been a time for creativity, thoughtfulness, contemplation, light work, reading and other activities such as lovemaking and physical intimacy.

 Why do we sleep differently now?